Toffery/django-kafka-postgre/Readme.md

 This data will be sent to kafka via producer, then consumer will receive this message and validate it.

-## If you can use your own Kafka cluster.
+## If you want to use your own Kafka cluster.

 Go to [confluent.io](https://www.confluent.io/).
 Sign up and get a free trial.